apache/iotdb/docs/UserGuide/Maintenance-Tools/Sync-Tool.md

 The Sync Tool is an IoTDB suite tool that continuously uploads the timeseries data from the edge (sender) to the cloud(receiver).

-On the sender side of the sync-tool, the sync module is embedded in the IoTDB engine.
-The receiver side of the sync-tool supports IoTDB (standalone/cluster).
+On the sender side of the sync, the sync module is embedded in the IoTDB engine.
+You should start an IoTDB before using the Sync tool.

 You can use SQL commands to start or close a synchronization task at the sender, and you can check the status of the synchronization task at any time.
 At the receiving end, you can set the IP white list to specify the access IP address range of sender.